How Design Thinking Can Fuel Your Brand’s Innovation Strategy

 July 16, 2019

-Innovating to make a product or service work better for customers is the core of design thinking.
-Companies with successful innovation strategies all start with a deep understanding of their customers’ challenges.
+Innovating and ideating to make a product design or service work better for customers is the core of design thinking.
+Companies with successful innovation strategies all start with a deep understanding of their customers’ pain points.
 Design thinking helps identify what customers want, like, and are willing to pay for.
 It’s not about just solving problems, but about solving the right problems.
-This highly participatory type of thinking can result in game changing new customer experiences, products, services and brand interactions.
+This highly participatory type of brainstorming can result in game changing new customer experiences, better products, high quality services and brand interactions, and a more powerful brand identity.

 Jon Kolko, founder of the Austin Center for Design, described the implications of design thinking in an article in the Harvard Business Review: “When done well, human-centered design enhances the user experience at every touch point and fuels the creation of products and services that deeply resonate with customers.
 Design is empathic, and thus implicitly drives a more thoughtful, human approach to business.”